 - base64url (with '_' and '-' instead of '/' and '+')

 After this process is complete, the generation of a user-friendly address with a length of 48 non-spaced characters is finalized.

 On TON, DNS addresses such as mywallet.ton are sometimes used instead of raw and user-friendly addresses.
-In fact, DNS addresses are made up of user-friendly addresses and include all required flags that allow developers to access all flags from the DNS record within the TON domain.
+In fact, DNS addresses are made up of user-friendly addresses and include all the required flags that allow developers to access all the flags from the DNS record within the TON domain.

 User-Friendly Address Encoding Examples